dadoonet/s0501-basic-search/README.md

 We wrote a script which is getting all the posts that are marked as solved and we are sending that information to Elasticsearch running in Elastic Cloud (8.10.2).

-If we open [DevTools](https://elastic-daily-bytes-s05.kb.us-central1.gcp.cloud.es.io:9243/app/dev_tools#/console), we can get that topic:
+If we open [DevTools](https://elastic-daily-bytes-s05.kb.us-central1.gcp.cloud.es.io:9243/app/dev_tools#/console), we can get that topic.
+And because we decided to use here the topic id as the `_id` of the document in Elasticsearch, it's super easy to view it:

 ```json
 GET bytes-discuss/_doc/194052